BA Cultural and Media Studies

 You’ll be assessed using a variety of methods, allowing you to build different skills.
 Usually these will include essays, exams and module presentations, as well as small-scale research projects and your dissertation.

-A degree in Cultural and Media Studies will equip you with important skills in communication, analysis, presentations and research as well as critical, visual and cultural awareness.
-All of these qualities are valuable in diverse careers across a wide range of industries and roles such as the media, journalism, cultural and creative industries, education, politics and the public sector.
+This Cultural and Media Studies degree will equip you with important skills in communication, analysis, presentations and research as well as critical, visual and cultural awareness.
+All of these qualities are valuable in diverse careers across a wide range of industries and roles such as the media, journalism, cultural and creative industries, education, politics, NGOs and the public sector.

 We encourage you to prepare for your career from day one.
 Thats one of the reasons Leeds graduates are so sought after by employers.